H4r0l/newPortfolio/README.md

 * Component Building: Building reusable and maintainable React components.
 * (Specific Skill/Technology, if applicable): Mention any specific areas you're focusing on beyond general frontend skills.

-## Next Steps

-* Add more features
-* Add more integrations

-Some features and integrations upcoming...